Another Day (Whigfield song): Chart performance

 "Another Day" was quite successful on the charts across Europe, peaking at number three in Italy and number five in both Denmark and Ireland.
 The song was a top-10 hit also in Finland (8), Norway (9), Spain (6), Switzerland (9), and the UK (7).
 In the latter, it peaked at number seven after five weeks on the UK Singles Chart, where the song debuted at number 13 on 4 December 1994.
 Additionally, it was a top-20 hit in Germany (12) and a top-30 hit in France (24) and Iceland (22).

 On the Eurochart Hot 100, "Another Day" reached number 11 on 14 January 1995, in its fourth week on the chart, after charting in Denmark, Germany, Ireland, Italy, Netherlands, Switzerland and the UK.
 Outside Europe, it entered the top 10 in Canada, where the single reached number two on both The Record Retail Singles chart and the RPM Dance/Urban chart.
 In the United States, it charted on the Billboard Hot Dance Club Play chart, peaking at number 21.
 In Zimbabwe, it reached number five.
+In Israel, "Another Day" peaked at number seven on 3 January 1995, with a total of 6 weeks inside the top 30.
 The single was awarded with a silver record in the United Kingdom, with 200,000 singles shipped.

 Music video

 The accompanying music video for "Another Day" can be seen as a continuation of the video for "Saturday Night".
 In the beginning, Whigfield arrives at a restaurant where she is supposed to meet someone.
 The person never shows up and Whigfield are sitting all by herself, singing.
 A couple sitting next to her have an argument and the woman throws the contents of the glass in the man's face.
 Next, some scenes show Whigfield waiting for someone in a theater, while other scenes show her sitting in the stairs while people come and go.
 In the end, she drives by taxi to the hotel where she lives and packs her things.
 The picture of the man she kissed in the front of the mirror in the video of "Saturday Night" is placed on the bedside table in her room.
 Whigfield lets the picture fall to the floor and leaves the hotel room.
-The video was later made available on YouTube by Energy TV in 2013, and had generated almost five million views as of May 2025.
+"Another Day" received active rotation on MTV Europe and was A-listed on German music television channel VIVA in February 1995.
+It was later made available on YouTube by Energy TV in 2013, and had generated more than five million views as of late 2025 on the platform.